William Cash (writer)

 William Rupert Paul Cash (born 1 September 1966) is a journalist and author.

 Cash is the founder and editor-in-chief of cross-party politico magazine The Mace and The Westminster Index, a Who's Who of politics and public/foreign affairs.
 He was the founder of Spear's magazine and a director until 2020.
-Cash is also chairman of The Catholic Herald (UK and USA) and The Scottish Catholic Observer and is a columnist and writer for the publication.
-He is a two time winner of Editor of the Year at the PPA Independent Publisher Awards and was a finalist for Writer of the Year in the PPA awards of November 2020.
+Cash was the chairman of the Catholic Herald (UK and USA) and the Scottish Catholic Observer until October 2024 and is a columnist and writer for the publication.

-His family members include the Second World War hero Captain Paul Cash MC and the 19th-century Liberal politician John Bright.
-He is a distant cousin of the American country singer Johnny Cash, whose family sailed from England and settled in Salem, Massachusetts, in 1667.